 You’re probably hoping that there is one magic elixir to make all of your problems go away.
 And, sure, we’re about to rattle off a few possibilities — but you’ll have to experiment to see what combination works best for you.
 In general, though, you’re going to want to quite literally hydrate the shit out of yourself.

+- Pour yourself a cup of joe.
 Naturally, we can’t mention drinks that make you go poop without giving coffee a shout-out.
-That morning cup of joe really does seem to get things moving, so get your java on.
+That morning cuppa really does seem to get things moving, so get your java on.
 Although caffeine frequently gets the credit for this, decaf works too.
 That’s because any warm beverage can help wake up your bowels — warm drinks act as a vasodilator, widening the blood vessels in the digestive system and increasing blood flow and gastrointestinal activity.

 What are the best supplements to help combat constipation?

 When my six-year-old can feel a poop beckoning, he says it’s in his “poop pocket.”
 According to him, we all have one of these.
 It’s basically your bowels’ waiting room.
 So, when you suspect your poop pocket is full, you might not feel as though you can wait for all of those dietary changes to kick in.
 You need relief now, right?